MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Optimization Methods

-\begin{restatable}[Local Optimality]{proposition}{LocalOptimality} Let $(\boldsymbol{\theta}',\boldsymbol{\lambda}')$ be a \emph{linearly stable point} (formally defined in Definition~\ref{def_stable_points}) of Algorithm~\ref{alg:GDA_algo}.
-Then, $(\boldsymbol{\theta}',\boldsymbol{\lambda}')$ must be a \emph{strict local minmax point}. \end{restatable}
+\begin{restatable}[Local Optimality]{proposition}{LocalOptimality} Let $(\bm{\theta}',\bm{\lambda}')$ be a \emph{linearly stable point} (formally defined in Definition 2) of Algorithm~\ref{alg:GDA_algo}.
+Then, $(\bm{\theta}',\bm{\lambda}')$ must be a \emph{strict local minmax point}. \end{restatable}

-The proof of Proposition~\ref{local_minmax} (Appendix~\ref{appx:proof_local_minmax}) relaxes the twice-differentiability requirement in Theorem~\ref{theorem_local_minimax}, and shows that the algorithm cannot converge to degenerate points.
 Building on this, the following result, Lemma~\ref{main_lemma}, shows that upon convergence, all constraints are approximately satisfied within a small tolerance.
-This guarantee applies not only to the group size constraint but also to arbitrary linear constraints, which include the overlap constraint.
+This guarantee applies not only to the group size constraint but also to general linear constraints in $S$ (though not linear in $\bm{\theta}$), which include the overlap constraint.

-\begin{restatable}{lemma}{MainLemma} Let $(\boldsymbol{\theta}^*, \boldsymbol{\lambda}^*)$ be a strict local min-max point obtained by Algorithm~\ref{alg:GDA_algo}.
-Suppose the constraint set includes: